kostasmetaxas/tws-api/README.md

+Main historical json files for each instrument.
-Download historical data from tws api.
+Refresh/update most recent data from tws-api.